campatino/salud-apptiva-hybrid/README.md

 # Salup Apptiva Hybrid

-_This is a sample project for Salud Apptiva Navigation_
+_This is a sample project for Salud Apptiva navigation_